World leaders move to slap sanctions on the Kremlin

 The possible repercussions extended well beyond economics and geopolitics.
 The director of the Africa Centers for Disease Control and Prevention worried that the crisis will further distract global attention from helping the world’s least vaccinated continent fight COVID-19.

-Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine7 Dividend Stocks that Help Take the Bite Out of Inflation
+Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine7 E-Commerce Stocks That Aren’t Tangled in the Supply Chain

 .